 To use free mydlink Cloud Services (with the mydlink SharePort[TM] app or the mydlink Lite app), you must have an account.
-Select if you do have a mydlink account or if you need to create one.
+Click a radio button to indicate if you already have a mydlink account or if you need to create one.
 Click Next to continue.